Can I Get a Loan If I Haven't Filed My Taxes? Options Explained

 Long-term: Establish systems ensuring timely tax filing, so future deals qualify for the best available rates and terms.

-Consider your construction loan as bridge financing—not just for the property, but for your overall financial situation.
+Consider your construction loan as bridge financing - not just for the property, but for your overall financial situation.
 The higher rate you pay today buys time to address tax filing while capturing the investment opportunity.

-Taking Action on Your Construction Project
+What Is Taking Action on Your Construction Project?

 Unfiled tax returns don't have to stop your construction project.
 DSCR loans, bank statement programs, and bridge financing provide viable paths to funding when traditional lenders say no. The key is understanding which program fits your situation and working with lenders experienced in these scenarios.